abinit/abipy/docs/users/mananager_configuration.rst

     15 directories, 7 files

 `w0` is the directory containing the input files of the first workflow (well, we have only one workflow in our example).
 `t0` and `t1` contain the input files need to run the SCF and the NSC run, respectively.

-You might have noticed that each `Task` directory (t0, t1) present the same structure:
+You might have noticed that each `Task` directory (w0/t0, w0/t1) presents the same structure:

    * run.abi: ABINIT input file
    * run.files: ABINIT files file